jcageman/Diablo2Clientless1.09/README.md

 ## Functionality
 Initially based on https://github.com/dkuwahara/D2NG, but now with a lot more features.

-- Bots: Mephisto, Travincal, Cows, Cs (and it's easy to add new bots)
+- Bots: Mephisto, Travincal, Pindle, Cows, Cs, Baal (and it's easy to add new bots)
 - Pathing module using https://github.com/jcageman/d2mapapi
 - Gambling, pickit, muling